CiscoSE/UmbrellaInternalDomainImporter/README.md

 You can then run the container as a daemon with the following command:

 - ```docker run -d --name umbrella-internal-domains umbrella-internal-domains```

-## To-Do

-- Fetch desired domains from a URL, rather than a CSV.
-This would make running the script as a daemon much more practical.